 As part of its expansion plan, GoAir has placed a firm order of 144 Airbus A320 Neo aircraft.
-The delivery of the same has begun and currently has 47 Aircraft as part of its fleet.
+The delivery of the same has begun.

 The Wadia Group has been in the forefront of corporate India for over 250 years.
 Today, the Group is broadly diversified into several growth industries covering aviation, textiles, chemicals, petrochemicals, plantations, foods, electronics, light engineering, health, laminates, real estate and consultancy.
 The Wadia Group has consistently emerged as a market leader in every arena it had stepped in.
 Over the years, the Wadia Group has developed an enviable record of successfully managing diverse technologies.
 The Wadia Group has earned a reputation as a household brand through its businesses like Britannia and Bombay Dyeing.

 Go Airlines strives to maintain and enhance passenger’s perception of its services, and in doing so, will consistently endeavor to improve the Quality and Reliability of its operations.